BetonQuest/BetonQuest/docs/API/Instruction.md

 If the instruction string contains an argument formatted as `arg:something` and you request the optional `arg`, it will return `something`.
-If there is no optional argument by that name, it will return an empty Optional for that variable.
+If there is no optional argument by that name, it will return an empty Optional for that argument.

 If an error occurs the `Instruction` object will automatically throw a `QuestException`.
 This may happen whenever there are no more arguments in the user's instruction or if the argument cannot